Colorectal Cancer Screening

 Sigmoidoscopy

-Sigmoidoscopy uses a sigmoidoscope-- a thin, flexible tube that can view about 1/3 of the colon (the left side).
-If a polyp or tumor is found with this test, some providers can do a biopsy with sigmoidoscopy, while others must refer the patient for a full colonoscopy and biopsy.
+Sigmoidoscopy uses a sigmoidoscope, a thin, flexible tube that can view about 1/3 of the colon (the left side).
+If a polyp or tumor is found with this test, you may need a biopsy with sigmoidoscopy, or you might need a colonoscopy and biopsy.
 If an adenomatous polyp is found during flexible sigmoidoscopy, then you should have a colonoscopy because there is a higher risk of an adenoma on the right side of your colon.
 Future screening tests should then be done with a colonoscopy.

-For flexible sigmoidoscopy, you will need to do less bowel prep than colonoscopy (2 enemas) and you do not need to be sedated (made sleepy and unaware), so it may be done in a provider’s office and you will not need recovery time.
-The test is only as good as the person performing it (their training and if they follow guidelines for the test) and how well you are prepared (a poorly done bowel prep will limit the sensitivity of the test).
-Although rare, the main risk of sigmoidoscopy is perforation of the bowel (injury/harm to the bowel wall)which can happen with or without a biopsy.
+This test is only as good as the person performing it (their training and if they follow guidelines for the test) and how well you are prepared (a poorly done bowel prep will limit the sensitivity of the test).
+Although rare, the main risk of sigmoidoscopy is perforation of the bowel (injury/harm to the bowel wall), which can happen with or without a biopsy.

 When used for CRC screening, the ACS and USMSTF recommend sigmoidoscopy be performed every 5 years.